 It’s a crime not to understand the motive!

-I’ve been reading “Happiness by Design” by Paul Donan (known as Professor Happy !!).
+I’ve been reading “Happiness by Design” by Paul Donan (known as the Professor Happy !!).
 It starts with the concept that happiness is a combination of pleasure and purpose and keeping some balance between these two.
 Too much hedonism doesn’t, over the long term, deliver happiness and nor does too much (worthwhile) work or purpose.
-Keeping a balance over the long term is one of the keys to a happy life.
+Keeping a balance (not necessarily an equal balance) over the long term is one of the keys to a happy life.

 It’s also interesting that work life balance is not listed in the twelve which were originated by our candidates as the most important issues.
 This may be because it is felt to be a negative thing to ask about when looking for a job (even though it is an important factor to many people).

 Whatever the basis of happiness is for you and your team one thing is clear – it’s worth exploring the motive for your candidate coming to work in depth because if you can’t deliver what they value you aren’t going to get their best work and in the long run they are unlikely to stay.